ZeLarpMaster/ZeCogsV3/README.md

 If it's not there already, [open an issue](../../issues).

 # Contact
-You can find me on the [/r/RocketLeague Discord server](https://discord.gg/rocketleague).
+You can find me on the [Red - Cog Support](https://discord.gg/GET4DVk).
-I'm ZeLarpMaster#0819 (or you can look for ZeTwiceMaster towards the top of the sidebar)
+I'm ZeLarpMaster#0819

 # Frequently Asked Questions
 Nothing yet!